enoren5/tarot_juicer/README.md

 Here are Django apps I've created and what their purpose is:

-- **generators**: When a web user clicks the 'random' button, it serves one of twenty two tarot keys arbitrarily.
+- **generators**: When a web user clicks the 'random' button, it serves one of twenty two tarot cards arbitrarily.
 Each tarot card webpage includes:
-   -  A picture of the tarot key
+   -  A picture of the tarot card
-   -  The name of the key
+   -  The name of the card
    -  Astrological Attribute
    -  Alchemical Attribute
    -  Intelligence